A Banner Year for Type 1 Diabetes Breakthroughs

 Progress Toward Cures:

-- Drug delays T1D for more than 2 years: For the first time ever, an immunotherapy treatment, called teplizumab, was able to delay for more than two years the onset of T1D in those with a high risk of developing the disease.
+- Drug delays T1D for more than 2 years: For the first time ever, an immune therapy treatment, called teplizumab, was able to delay for more than two years the onset of T1D in those with a high risk of developing the disease.
 Teplizumab now is in a phase III clinical trial, being tested in people recently diagnosed with T1D by Provention Bio, a company with an investment from the JDRF T1D Fund.
 The FDA has also granted Breakthrough Therapy Designation to teplizumab in individuals at-risk of developing the disease.
 JDRF funded one of the first clinical trials of this drug, and funds TrialNet, which conducted the study.

 - Pharma make landmark investment in T1D Research: Vertex Pharmaceuticals acquired T1D- focused Semma Therapeutics for $950 million.
 Semma was founded in 2015 with the goal of commercializing research to make beta cells from human-derived stem cells.
 The research team, led by Douglas Melton, Ph.D., had support from JDRF since 2000 and, in 2017, the JDRF T1D Fund provided an important investment in the company.

 - Better insulin-producing beta cells from stem cells: JDRF-funded researchers have introduced an inventive step in the process of making mature insulin-producing beta cells from stem cells, with the resulting cells responding to blood sugar more like human beta cells.
 What’s more, after transplantation, these beta cells were functional in a matter of days.
 (Research thus far has insulin-producing beta cells responding to blood sugar challenges only 2 to 6 weeks after transplantation.)
 Not only does their discovery set the stage for cell therapy, since they can now make human beta cells in a dish, it opens avenues for finding novel drugs that can stimulate the expansion of beta cells.